meandthemoon/dinner-and-a-mural/README.md

 For those in Baltimore who love food and art.

 Baltimore is filled with both of these.
 This simple app lets you search the city for restaurants and shows you what public artwork is nearby.
-In the restaurant search results, clicking on an item will display the nearby artwork below, listed by the piece's title, address and artist(s).
+Click on a restaurant in the search results and the nearby artwork will display below, listed by the piece's title, address and artist(s).
 Also, the map to the left will drop a pin for the restaurant and each artwork site.

 Restaurant and art data are provided by OpenBaltimore.